mdtanker/invert4geom/CONTRIBUTING.md

 ## Update the dependencies

 To add or update a dependencies, add it to `pyproject.toml` either under `dependencies` or `optional-dependencies`.
 This will be included in the next build uploaded to PyPI.
-Additionally, add any dependency changes to the file `environment.yml`, as well as `ci.yml`.
+Additionally, add any dependency changes to the file `environment.yml`.

 ## Set up the binder configuration